jameshanlon/cheese/cheese/pages/replication.md

 for franchisees to the minimum, but they will have to have considerable scale to cover their costs (for example of a survey manager) and they must be sustainable long term.
-Our pricing structure will include payment from sales to local Energy Tracers®, who are trained for free.
+Our pricing structure will include payment from sales to local surveyors, who are trained for free.
 Thus it may be to the advantage of small climate NGOs to form alliances with their neighbours.
 In the meantime, we recommend that climate action NGOs wanting to set up a local franchise should seek opportunities for funding to cover their core costs.
 Paid-for surveys provide income, but we will require a proportion of surveys to be conducted for free to assist the fuel poor.
 We will continue to lobby for central government funding to assist with these costs.
 The Lottery Awards for All is another potential source of funds for community-led groups.

 It is important to our social benefit aims that our franchised replicas remain independent of those carrying out retrofitting businesses, and are engaged with